Whistleblower negotiations delicate amid Trump threats

 Trump said last week: “You know what we used to do in the old days when we were smart?
 Right?
 With spies and treason, right?
 We used to handle them a little differently than we do now.”

+Asked Monday whether he knows the whistleblower’s identity, Trump replied, “We’re trying to find out,” even though the person’s identity is protected by the Whistleblower Protection Act.

 In a statement Sunday, Bakaj and other lawyers for the whistleblower said they are working with both committees and that no time and date has yet been set for testimony.
-He said that the committees agree that “protecting the whistleblower’s identity is paramount.”
+He said the committees agree that “protecting the whistleblower’s identity is paramount.”

 House Intelligence Committee Chairman Adam Schiff, D-Calif., said Sunday on NBC’s “Meet The Press” that the whistleblower would appear “I hope very soon.”

-The safety concerns underscore the unprecedented nature of the whistleblower’s complaint and the political firestorm it has created.
+The safety concerns underscore the unprecedented nature of the whistleblower’s complaint.
 Democrats have made the complaint the center of their impeachment investigation, raising questions about whether the person will be able to remain anonymous.

 “I think we all have to be concerned about leaks,” Virginia Sen. Mark Warner, the top Democrat on the Senate intelligence panel, said in an interview with The Associated Press on Monday.
 Warner is encouraging his Republican colleagues to speak out against the president’s comments about the whistleblower, which were repeated in various iterations in tweets over the weekend.